 Key limitations for a trade sale are mostly price expectations of the seller and the lack of willingness of the seller to give warranties and indemnities to the buyer.
-Owing to the limited number of targets in the German market and the high price levels during 2018, the price expectations of the seller have not mostly been a deal-breaker.
-Potential liabilities for representations and for tax indemnities are regularly transferred to a W&I insurance.
-Private equity sellers very often expect that an acquirer enter into W&I-insurance.
-In 2018, escrows were very rare.
+The ongoing pandemic in 2020 extended the limitations for trade sales.
+Buyers have been acting more cautiously and have questioned the sustainability of business cases and future profits.
+On the other hand, sellers acted reservedly, putting targets on the market as purchase prices have been talked down because of the uncertain situation.
+Owing to the limited number of targets in the German market and the continuously high price levels owing to private equity firms having significant funds to spare during 2020, the price expectations of the seller have not often been a dealbreaker.
+Potential liabilities for representations and for tax indemnities are regularly transferred to W&I insurance.
+Private equity sellers very often expect an acquirer to enter into W&I insurance.
+In 2020, escrows were very rare.